MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-guest-settings.md

 ### SharePoint and OneDrive security group settings

+If you want to limit who can share with guests in SharePoint and OneDrive, you can do so by limiting sharing to people in specified security groups.
+These settings do not affect sharing via Office 365 Groups or Teams.
+Guests invited via a group or team would also have access to the associated site, though document and folder sharing could only be done by people in the specified security groups.

 **Navigation:** SharePoint admin center > Sharing > Limit external sharing to specific security groups

 ![Screenshot of SharePoint organization-level sharing security group settings](media/sharepoint-organization-external-sharing-security-groups.png)